An atom chip interferometer: Results

 One expects symmetric displacements for the same state when switching waveguides at fixed frequency (figures \ref{fig_deplace}.a and \ref{fig_deplace}.c, or \ref{fig_deplace}.b and \ref{fig_deplace}.d), but this is not fully the case here.
-There are several possible reasons for this observation. (i) Geometrical defects in the waveguides or DC wires are a possibility, but our measurements of the chip wire geometry after fabrication are not consistent with such a large asymmetry. (ii) There is a small imbalance of the two microwave fields due to small mismatch between the losses of the waveguides and the microwave components, but we do not believe it is enough to explain our observations. (iii) The most likely explanation is that the magnetic trap is not well centered between the two waveguides, which could happen if a bias field perpendicular to the plane of the chip is present \cite{Wirtschafter2022}.
+There are several possible reasons for this observation. (i) Geometrical defects in the waveguides or DC wires are a possibility, but our measurements of the chip wire geometry after fabrication are not consistent with such a large asymmetry. (ii) There is a small imbalance of the two microwave fields due to small mismatch between the losses of the waveguides and the microwave components.
+However, independent measurement allowed us to balance the Rabi frequencies, $\Omega_1$ and $\Omega_2$ to within $1\%$, which is insufficient to explain our observations. (iii) The most likely explanation is that the magnetic trap is not well centered between the two waveguides, which could happen if a bias field perpendicular to the plane of the chip is present \cite{Wirtschafter2022}.
 This would unbalance the force applied to the atoms for a given microwave power between the two configurations.
 Despite the observed asymmetry, the data shows that our system allows the selective displacement of atomic clouds in a magnetic trap over distances greater than 10~$\mu$m.
 For example, the 17~$\mu$m observed displacement, $x^{cm}_i(t_{m}+t_{t})$, shown in figure \ref{fig_deplace}.d corresponds to a computed center of mass displacement, $x^{cm}_i(t_{m})$, of 15~$\mu$m (see appendix \ref{Annexe_A_ComputePos}).